malikfassi/malikfassi.github.io/.vscode/notes.md

 - [x] Make the butterfly fly towards the edge of the screen the same way its wandering around to the words.

 - [ ] Make the butterfly scared of the mouse
+- [ ] add trailing effect to the butterfly.

 - [ ] Make me able to catch the butterfly with the mouse if i go fast enough with the mouse.